biorobaw/pi3_robot_2019/README.md

  Currently, only set speeds commands are supported and no feedback is implemented.
  Note that basic ROS usage knowledge is expected.

-# Notes for future developers:
+# Notes for future developers

   If you need to add more custom ros services, you will first have to modifiy branch `ros_controller` adding the `.srv` files.
   Then, in a machine with rosjava installer, run the script `export_java.sh`, you will be prompted to enter a version number.